 If a driver is identified in the bug check message, disable the driver or check with the manufacturer for driver updates.

-Check with your hardware vendor for any BIOS updates.
-Hardware issues, such as BIOS incompatibilities, memory conflicts, and IRQ conflicts can also generate this error.
+Check with your hardware vendor for any ACPI or other firmware updates.
+Hardware issues, such as system incompatibilities, memory conflicts, and IRQ conflicts can also generate this error.

-You can also disable memory caching/shadowing of the BIOS might to try to resolve the error.
-You should also run hardware diagnostics, that the system manufacturer supplies.
+You can also disable memory caching/shadowing of the BIOS to try to resolve the error.
+Also run hardware diagnostics that the system manufacturer supplies.